decaporg/decap-cms/packages/netlify-cms-lib-util/README.md

    site](https://www.netlifycms.org) for more info.
 2. Reach out to the [community chat](https://netlifycms.org/chat/) if you need help.
 3. Help out and [write the readme yourself](https://github.com/netlify/netlify-cms/edit/master/packages/netlify-cms-lib-util/README.md)!

+## Domain-specific file manager

+Known as `Implementation` - abstract type for all `Backend` in `netlify-cms-backend-*`.
+It is a set of high-level methods for managing the Repository and Media files.